firesidefiction/firesidefiction.github.io/_posts/2017-08-01-a-silhouette-against-armageddon.md

 He kisses my forehead with a lipless mouth.
 “That’s what I thought.”

-“Shut up for a minute,” I say, hugging him until his rib bones creek, burying what's left of my nose in his collar.
+“Shut up for a minute,” I say, hugging him until his rib bones creak, burying what's left of my nose in his collar.

 The aluminum siding has no give, and we smoosh together like we used to sharing a twin bed in his aunt’s attic.
 It's cramped and awful and I forgot how much I needed it.
 I twine my arms around him, and he links his fingers with mine.
 No skin and he still has cold hands.
 I squeeze them, gently as I can, as he shuts the coffin lid over us both, shutting out the clarion calls of Heaven and Hell.
 The dead have risen, and now two of them can finally rest in peace.